PSL(2,C), the exponential and some new free groups: From normal forms to field extensions

 \subsection{Resonance relations and Ax Theorem}

-In this section, $k \subseteq K$ will denote arbitrary fields of characteristic zero, and $k$ will be assumed to be algebraically closed.
-We recall some results about differential field extensions and differentials forms, following closely Wilkie's notes \cite{wilkie}.
-The results described below are key ingredients in the proof of Ax's Theorem (cf.~\cite{MR0277482}).
+In this subsection, we recall some results about differential field extensions and differentials forms, following closely Wilkie's notes \cite{wilkie}.
+They are key ingredients in proof of the celebrated Ax's Theorem (cf. \cite{MR0277482}).
+We observe that the results described here are completely independent of the Theorem \ref{theorem-allsimple} and Lemmas \ref{lemma-twisted1}, \ref{lemma-twisted2} and \ref{lemma-twisted3}.